* Shares hit record soon after first iPad sold

 David Tarasenko, a 34-year-old construction manager who was

-the first to pick up the iPad from a Telstra store at midnight
+the first to pick up the iPad from Telstra, said ever since

 "When Tim Cook announced it, it sounded like such a magical